danfuzz/samizdat/doc/language-guide/04-operators.md

 (right-hand) expression is evaluated, and its result (whether a value or void) becomes the result of the outer expression.

+The value of the left-hand side can be referred to on the right-hand side by adding a name binding on the left.
+Do this by enclosing the left-hand expression in parentheses, and prefixing it with an assignment, e.g.
+`(name = expression) & somethingWith(name)`.

 ### Value/Void Logical-Or Operator (Precedence 1) &mdash; `expression & expression`